Jagged Alliance

 Description official descriptions

-If you move into an enemy-held sector, the game moves to combat mode, where you get an overhead slightly-isometric turn-based tactical combat that's based on "action points", which limits the number of actions each merc can perform.
-You can do this, or that, but not both.
+When moving into an enemy-held sector, the game moves to the top-down, turn-based tactical mode, where movements are based on action points, which limits the number of actions each merc can perform per turn.
 The action continues until the sector is no longer contested (either one side got wiped out, or retreated to another sector, or both).

-After the sector is clear, you can call in native guards to "hold" the sector (you need to pay for them as well) as well as hire more natives to process the "new" trees.
-You will also need to get the mercs to the homebase if any one was wounded, and let the doctor/nurse treat them.
-Idle mercs at the base can train to improve their ratings.
-Some scripted events and some random events will keep you busy such as poisoned water, a virus that attacks the trees, the kidnapped daughter of a chief, and others.
+After the sector is clear, native guards can be called in to hold the sector (which requires payment just like mercenaries), as well as hire more natives to process the newly acquired trees.
+Mercenaries need to be returned to the homebase if any one was wounded, and let the doctor/nurse treat them.
+Idle mercenaries at the base can train to improve their ratings.
+Some scripted events and some random events such as poisoned water, a virus that attacks the trees, the kidnapped daughter of a chief, and others can also occur.

 Spellings